 The benefits are obvious.

-All that is needed is the decision to take action.
+All that is needed is the decision to act.

-Though my time and design were donated for free, the above project was made possible by the organization named AmritaSeRVe.
+Though my time and design were donated, the above project was made possible by AmritaSeRVe.

 The Joy of Teaching